-“Making a Way Out of No Way” is an expression in the African American community that describes the power of community.
+“Making a Way Out of No Way” is an expression in the African American community that reveals power of community.
 Whether through church congregations or labor organizations, sewing circles or sororities; through intellect, grit, and resilience, community makes the impossible possible.

 In 1977, 13 years before the Americans with Disabilities Act, Kitty Cone and other disability rights activists occupied a federal building in San Francisco.
 They demanded the government protect their rights.
 Ren, a student, speaks with Katherine Ott, curator at our National Museum of American History, about why Cone's work matters.